 The rest of the view is made up of low flying airplanes, tweeting birds, passing trains and the airport link monorail.
 Despite all this the room wasn’t especially noisy.

-Locally there’s a few small shops and shack type eateries just around the corner, some nearby street food options on the main road, and a mall within walking distance, or opt for the free pickup that goes every hour or two depending on the time of day, but expect to walk back.
+Locally there’s a few small shops and shack type eateries just around the corner, some nearby street food options on the main road, and a mall within walking distance.
+Otherwise opt for the free pickup that goes there every hour or two depending on the time of day, but expect to walk back.
 This will also drop guests off at Lat Krabang station, one stop on the airport link from the airport.